GenerGener/Candida_auris/README.md

 An alternative approach might be to convert reads mapping to MT849287.1 to fastq and feed these into a de novo assembly approach.
 This orthogonal analytical method should yield similar results.

-# *Candida auris* mitochondrial assemblies.

-Assemblies are available here as .dna files.
+Assemblies will be made available here as .dna files.
 Assemblies as .dna may be viewed for free with [SnapGene](https://www.snapgene.com).
 Notable changes to annotations include correcting COX1 and COB introns for the Clade I reference and for other mitochondrial assemblies.
 These are not introns.
 They are likely artifacts from interpretting sequencing errors.
 They are likely deletions in Clade II and V strains.
 The extent of these deletions has yet to be evaluated, possibly in part to lack of including mitochondrial assemblies in "complete" genomes.

 To annotate assemblies, the B8441 mitochondrial assembly GenBank:MT849287.1 was downloaded as a genbank file and openned with SnapGene (version 6.1.2 HEAD-26640).
 A new .dna file was created for the consensus called from mapping Illumina reads from SRA to GenBank:MT849287.1 with minimap2 (v2.24-r1122) and calling consensus with a simple script using samtools (v1.12) and bcftools (v1.14-58-g310cd8c).
 The above is simple and open-source, but does not take into account structural variation (e.g., INDELS).
 So, these assemblies were corrected manually by comparing their alignments with IGV.
 See Supplemental figure for example.